Skip to Content

 When configuring posts, consider:

-• Coverage Needs — How many people typically cover this post?
+• Coverage Needs — How many Safety Team Members typically cover this post?

 • Skill Requirements — Does this post require special training (e.g., armed)?